nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-12-tfs-integration-toolsissue-analysisprovider-not-found/index.md

 resourceType: blog
 slug: tfs-integration-toolsissue-analysisprovider-not-found
 aliases:
   - /blog/tfs-integration-toolsissue-analysisprovider-not-found
 tags:
   - kb
   - puzzles
   - tfs-integration-platform
 categories:
   - problems-and-puzzles
-coverImage: metro-problem-icon-3-3.png
+preview: metro-problem-icon-3-3.png
 ---

 When you are trying to load your custom Adapter you receive a message stating that it does not exist.